-Reflections of clouds and trees with fall colour on a lake
+Reflections of clouds and trees with fall colour on a lake.

-Best Ontario Parks to visit this fall
+Best provincial parks to visit in Ontario this fall

-Reflections of clouds and trees with fall colour on a lake
+Reflections of clouds and trees with fall colour on a lake.

-Follow the Ontario Parks fall colour report to alternative destinations for gorgeous fall colour, diverse hiking trails, exceptional paddling and the chance to squeeze in one last camping trip.
+Some parks are so popular that visiting them during the short fall season becomes challenging due to the sheer number of guests.
+Here are alternative destinations for gorgeous fall colour, diverse hiking trails, exceptional paddling and the chance to squeeze in one last camping trip.

+Use the Ontario Parks fall colour report to plan the best time to visit.
 You might just find your new favourite Ontario Provincial Park.

 Iconic for hiking trails, paddling routes and camping, Algonquin and Arrowhead Provincial Parks are popular year-round, especially during the colourful fall season.
-Discover even more nature, adventure and photo-worthy scenery at these quieter locations.

 A couple enjoying fall colour and birdwatching in a park